Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 Michael Cufer won the Australasian Underwater Photographer of the Year Award and John Gordon came third in the novice section.

 Carol Scrimshaw was re-elected President and Steve Bull was Vice-President.
 Tim Rigg was Secretary and Les Caterson Treasurer.
 There was a trip to Nelson Bay/Broughton Island in October and in November a trip to Norah Head.
-Michael McFadyen joined the Club in the second half of the year.

 The Christmas Party was held at Bonnie Vale in Royal National Park.
 There were 46 members at the end of the year.